clement-faure/mui-rhf/README.md

   props?: any;
   type?: keyof MuiRhfFieldComponentMap;
   gridProps?: Pick<GridProps, "xs" | "sm" | "md" | "lg" | "xl">;
-  condition?: MuiRhfFormFieldCondition; // Union of conditions conditions?: MuiRhfFormFieldCondition; // Intersection of conditions conditionalProps?: MuiRhfFormFieldConditionalProps; // Props applied when condition is satisfied };
+  hideCondition?: MuiRhfFormFieldHideConditions; // Union of conditions, if true, field will be hidden hideConditions?: MuiRhfFormFieldHideConditions; // Intersection of conditions, if true, field will be hidden conditionalProps?: MuiRhfFormFieldConditionalProps; // Extra props applied depending on other form fields values };
 ```